MichaelaJung/Integrative-prediction/README.md

 ## Input data

-To ensure code functionality, the phenotypic, enviromic, and imputed genomic data formatted as input files can be downloaded into the folder Input from Zenodo at (to be updated upon article publication).
+To ensure code functionality, the phenotypic, enviromic, and imputed genomic data formatted as input files can be downloaded into the folder Input from Zenodo at https://doi.org/10.5281/zenodo.14191209.
 The folder Input additionally contains the Supplementary table 3 from Jung et al. (2022) _Horticulture Research_ listing SNPs associated with the studied traits.
 The subfolder CV1_Strategy contains the applied cross-validation strategy assigning individual genotypes into folds (i.e., splits).

 ## Statistical methods for genomic prediction